mit-orcd/orcd-docs-edit/docs/software/python.md

 === "Engaging"

     Some nodes on Engaging have different operating systems (OS).
 The newest nodes on Engaging are Rocky 8 and older nodes are Centos 7.
 Each OS has a different software stack, and so has different sets of Python and Anaconda modules.
 Both will have both Python and Anaconda modules, but will may have different names and versions.
 Check `module avail` for this information.
 Be sure the OS of the login node you are using to launch jobs matches the OS of the compute nodes you are requesting.

+    For Rocky 8 nodes we recommend using the miniforge module, currently available in the community software:

+    ```bash
+    module use /orcd/software/community/001/modulefiles/rocky8/
+    module load miniforge/23.11.0-0
+    ```

 === "Satori"